napzter13/DeepTrade/README.md

 ### Additional Important Directories and Files

+- **`.env.copy`**
+  - Example environment configuration file.
+Rename this to `.env` and fill in your API keys and other required environment variables.

 - **`botlib/`**
   A local Python package directory with submodules for:
   - `tradebot.py`: The `TradingBot` class and all logic for data fetching, aggregator, RL state-building, and position management.